Fishtown Analytics raises $12.9M Series A for its open-source analytics engineering tool – TechCrunch

 The dbt open-source project forms the basis of this.
 It allows anyone who can write SQL queries to transform data and then load it into their preferred analytics tools.
 As such, it sits in-between data warehouses and the tools that load data into them on one end, and specialized analytics tools on the other.

-As Casada noted when I talked to him about the investment, data warehouses have now made it affordable for businesses to store all of their data before it is transformed.
+As Casado noted when I talked to him about the investment, data warehouses have now made it affordable for businesses to store all of their data before it is transformed.
 So what was traditionally “extract, transform, load” (ETL) has now become “extract, load, transform” (ELT).
 Andreessen Horowitz is already invested in Fivetran, which helps businesses move their data into their warehouses, so it makes sense for the firm to also tackle the other side of this business.

-“Dbt is, as far as we can tell, the leading community for transformation and it’s a company we’ve been tracking for at least a year,” Casada said.
+“Dbt is, as far as we can tell, the leading community for transformation and it’s a company we’ve been tracking for at least a year,” Casado said.
 He also argued that data analysts — unlike data scientists — are not really catered to as a group.

 Before this round, Fishtown hadn’t raised a lot of money, even though it has been around for a few years now, except for a small SAFE round from Amplify.